Awaken Festival 2026

 - In-Person Workshops -

 Workshops form a key part of Awaken’s programming and this festival is no different!
-Below you will find a list of in-person workshops, but make sure you check out the digital events as well.
-Stay tuned as more are being added!
+Below you will find a list of in-person workshops, but make sure you check out the digital ones too, along the cultural presentations - including beading!

 Exploring Indigenous Play Readings